ngaut/stackvm/spec.md

   - `params`: An object containing key-value pairs that represent the arguments required by the specified tool.
     - Keys: Must match the argument names expected by the tool.
     - Values: Can be either a direct value or a variable reference.
-  - `output_vars` (optional): Specifies how the output from the tool should be stored in the VM’s variable store for later use.
-The type of output_vars can either be a string or an array.
+  - `output_vars` (optional): An array specifying how the tool’s output should be stored in the VM’s variable store for later use.
-    - If it is a string: Use this when the tool returns a single value.
-The entire tool's response (whether text or JSON) will be stored under the specified variable name.
+    - If it is a string: The array contains one variable name.
+The entire tool’s response is stored under this variable name.
-    - If it is an array: Use this when the tool returns a JSON object with multiple keys.
-Each entry in the array corresponds to a key in the JSON response, and the value associated with each key will be extracted and stored as a variable.
+    - If it is an array: The array contains variable names corresponding to the keys in the JSON response.
+Each variable name in the array maps to a key in the JSON object, and the value associated with each key will be extracted and stored under the corresponding variable name.

 **Example:**
 ```json